ketom1412/LedVisualizer/README.md

 I also plan on designing a PCB board for the circuit I used to make it cleaner and easier to reproduce.

 Note:
 I won't be adding in the full circuit diagram since I believe if you want to reproduce this project its important to understand how this circuit works.
-This involves looking at the resources provided and testing it out.
+This involves looking at the resources provided, researching, and testing it out.

 Parts used: